Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 What is the Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme?

-The new 'Victoria Emergency Drought Network', initially centred on Southwest Victoria, complements existing freight networks to provide rapid, flexible support to regions experiencing severe rainfall and fodder shortages.
+The 'Victoria Emergency Drought Network', initially centred on Southwest Victoria, complements existing freight networks to provide rapid, flexible support to regions experiencing severe rainfall and fodder shortages.

 Eligible vehicles

-Mass and dimension limits
+Mass and dimension limits for road trains

 Dimension limits